fsvh/pacifica-icon-theme/README.md

 If you need an icon that is not [listed](https://github.com/fsvh/pacifica-icon-theme/blob/master/Apps-and-programs-supported), you can make a request [here](https://docs.google.com/forms/d/1dSRER1NKmYgh4YPBgd_Y96uGg6KMHZpozP9hSf3yE_w/viewform#start=invite).

+###Tips

+Some icons can't be changed, so you have to do manually, an easy way is using menulibre [Launchpad](http://www.deviantart.com/users/outgoing?https://launchpad.net/~menulibre-dev/+archive/devel)

 ###Contribute

 Here you have 3 generic background icons that I use on Pacifica Icon Theme.